Sora Choi: 2016–present: Rise to prominence

 In January 2023, Choi appeared on her second Vogue Italia cover as a solo feature.
 In April, she closed Louis Vuitton's first-ever Pre-Fall runway show, which took place on the Jamsu Bridge in Seoul.
 In the following month, she opened Gucci's first Cruise collection show in Asia, presented at Gyeongbokgung Palace in Seoul.
 In September, she appeared in Victoria’s Secret’s The Tour ’23 fashion show and advertising campaign.
-Throughout 2023, she featured in advertising campaigns for Fendi, Giorgio Armani, H&M x Mugler, Louis Vuitton, Valentino, Fendi x Marc Jacobs, Gucci, Alexander McQueen, Burberry, Zara x Steven Meisel, Victoria’s Secret, and Swarovski.
+Throughout 2023, she featured in advertising campaigns for Versace, Fendi, Giorgio Armani, H&M x Mugler, Louis Vuitton, Valentino, Fendi x Marc Jacobs, Gucci, Alexander McQueen, Burberry, Zara x Steven Meisel, Victoria’s Secret, and Swarovski.

-2024–present: Established career

 After a year-long break from modeling, Choi appeared in Dolce & Gabbana's Spring/Summer 2025 advertising campaign, photographed by Steven Meisel.
 She later returned to the runway, closing Prada's Fall/Winter 2025 show at Milan Fashion Week.